mozillascience/studyGroup/lessons/Biopython/lesson.md

     return

 fn = "data/BLAST_output.xml"
+# Here's what the output looks like: https://github.com/mbonsma/studyGroup/blob/gh-pages/lessons/Biopython/example_data/BLAST_output.xml

 parse_blast(fn)
 ```

   * Running BLAST locally (on your machine as opposed to over the web)

-Note: this won't work unless you install [blast+](http://www.ncbi.nlm.nih.gov/guide/howto/run-blast-local/) and then run the code from the same folder it's installed in.
+Note: this won't work unless you install [blast+](http://www.ncbi.nlm.nih.gov/guide/howto/run-blast-local/) and then add the blast+ directory to your PATH.

 ```
 from Bio.Blast.Applications import NcbiblastnCommandline